geier/pycarddav/README.rst

         set query_command="/home/username/bin/pc_query -m '%s'"

-*pyCardDAV* has so far been tested on recent versions of FreeBSD, Debian and Ubuntu.
+*pyCardDAV* has so far been successfully tested on recent versions of FreeBSD, Debian and Ubuntu.

 Feedback
 --------